MicrosoftDocs/xamarin-docs/docs/ios/platform/graphics-animation-ios/introduction-to-coreimage.md

 ---
-title: "CoreImage"
+title: "Core Image in Xamarin.iOS"
-description: "CoreImage is a new framework introduced with iOS 5 to provide image processing and live video enhancement functionality.
+description: "Core Image is a new framework introduced with iOS 5 to provide image processing and live video enhancement functionality.
 This article introduces these features with Xamarin.iOS samples." ms.prod: xamarin ms.assetid: 91E0780B-FF8A-E70D-9CD4-419119612B2D ms.technology: xamarin-ios